jackykwe/random-background/README.md

   -V, --version    Print version
 ```

+> [!IMPORTANT]
+> The first run of the program will fail, as designed.
+You need to specify `ttf_font_path` in `<DIR>/Working/config.toml`, which is generated after the first run.
+Then re-run the program.

 ## `systemd` setup

+0. Run the program manually as above (["How to Use"](#how-to-use)) first.
+Proceed with the following steps only after witnessing the program finish without error.

+   > [!IMPORTANT]
+   > The first run of the program will fail, as designed.
+You need to specify `ttf_font_path` in `<DIR>/Working/config.toml`, which is generated after the first run.
+Then re-run the program.

 1. Copy `random-background.fish.example` to `random-background.fish` (at any location of your choice ($*$)).
 Specify the directory of background images.